MicrosoftDocs/sdk-api/sdk-api-src/content/wmsdkidl/nn-wmsdkidl-iwmprofile.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IWMProfile
+ - wmsdkidl/IWMProfile
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - wmsdkidl.h
 api_name:
  - IWMProfile
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IWMProfile interface

 ## -description

 The <b>IWMProfile</b> interface is the primary interface for a <a href="https://docs.microsoft.com/windows/desktop/wmformat/wmformat-glossary">profile</a> object.
 A profile object is used to configure custom profiles.
 You can use <b>IWMProfile</b> to create, delete, or modify stream configuration objects and mutual exclusion objects.
 You can also set and retrieve general information about the profile.
 To access all the features of the profile object, you should use <a href="https://docs.microsoft.com/windows/desktop/api/wmsdkidl/nn-wmsdkidl-iwmprofile3">IWMProfile3</a>, which inherits from <b>IWMProfile</b> and <a href="https://docs.microsoft.com/windows/desktop/api/wmsdkidl/nn-wmsdkidl-iwmprofile2">IWMProfile2</a>.